anderson-optimization/firebase-lib/docs/20-general-resource-api-methods.md

 Description

-* truncats subpaths from the path template
+* truncates subpaths from the path template

 Parameters None